Lake Peigneur: Cause

-On the date of the disaster, an oil rig contracted by Texaco was conducting exploratory drilling in the lake alongside a salt dome under Lake Peigneur.
-The salt dome contained the Diamond Crystal Salt Company salt mine.
+On the date of the disaster, the oil rig was conducting exploratory drilling in the lake alongside the edge of the salt dome.

 The rig's 14 in drill assembly had become stuck at 1228 ft two-and-a-half hours before the drilling rig began to tilt.

-The drill assembly punctured the salt mine beneath the lake, and the lake soon began entering the salt mine.
-Over the course of several hours, the fresh lake water began dissolving the salt and enlarging the hole, causing the lake to drain into the salt mine.
+The drill assembly punctured the salt mine beneath the lake, and the water entered the mine.
+Over the course of several hours, the fresh lake water dissolved the salt and enlarged the hole, causing the lake to drain into the mine.